Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 - `No differences found.
 Skipping DNS update`
 - `Differences found.
 Writing new DNS records to our configmap.`

-### Troubleshooting the Manager
+### Troubleshooting the manager

-The Manager runs periodically, about once every minute.
+The manager runs periodically, about once every minute.
 Check if this is a one-time occurrence or if it is a recurring issue.

-- If the error shows in one Manager log, but not during the next one, then this is likely a one-time failure.
+- If the error shows in one manager log, but not during the next one, then this is likely a one-time failure.
   - Check to see if the record exists in DNS, and if so, move on.
-- If several or all Manager logs show errors, particularly the same error, then this could be one of several sources:
+- If several or all manager logs show errors, particularly the same error, then this could be one of several sources:
   - Bad network connections to DHCP or SLS/SMD.
     - **ACTION:** Capture as much log data as possible and contact customer support.
   - Bad data from DHCP or SLS/SMD.